-After a period of dormancy for commemorative coins, the Iowa Centennial Half Dollar was produced and issued in 1946 to celebrate the 100th anniversary of Iowa’s statehood.
+After a period of dormancy for commemorative coins, the Iowa Centennial Half Dollar (Buy on eBay) was produced and issued in 1946 to celebrate the 100th anniversary of Iowa’s statehood.

 Abuses of the commemorative coin program had come to the forefront after a Congressional hearing held on April 15, 1937.
 There were complaints about some programs which had ordered coins from a number of different mints over a number of years to create additional varieties and complaints the curious distribution of some program which resulted in few if any coins being sold to the public at issue prices.
 As a result of the hearings 81 bills proposing commemorative coins were buried and authority was revoked to produce additional coins for existing programs.